 A traditional Filipino breakfast roll, that used to be sold only in early hours at bakeries or on the streets by vendors on bicycles with loud air horns.
 They would put the Pandesals in a big insulated box to keep them warm.
 But, nowadays, some bakeries make them available for the entire day.

-It is called Pandesal or Pan de Sal (Spanish) that translate to salted bread although it is actually sweeter than salty.
+It is called Pandesal or Pan de Sal (Spanish) that translates to salted bread although it is actually sweeter than salty.
 It is soft and fluffy and covered with breadcrumbs.

 What are the Ingredients for Pandesal?